 Waste is defined under Irish law as any substance or object which the holder intends on discarding.
 A list of materials defined as waste can be found in the European Waste Catalogue.
 Each waste type is given a waste code.
 For example, end of life vehicles are assigned the waste code 16 01 04*.

-A wide range of activities can be considered waste collection activities under the Regulations.
+A wide range of activities can be considered waste collection activities under the waste Regulations.
 The following types of businesses, amongst others, typically require a Waste Collection Permit in the course of their business activities:

 - Domestic, commercial and skip hire waste companies.